 Economic activities involved in EMU

-The operations and management of economic and monetary union (EMU) are designed to support sustainable economic growth and high employment through economic and monetary policy.
+The operations and management of the economic and monetary union (EMU) are designed to support sustainable economic growth and high employment through economic and monetary policy.
 This involves four main economic activities:

 - implementing an effective monetary policy for the euro area with the objective of price stability